kuberhealthy/kuberhealthy/README.md

 ### Basic Spec Deployment

 Installation without Helm is easy.
-Download the `deploy/kuberhealthy.yaml` spec from this repository and apply it with `kubectl apply -f`.
+Download the [deploy/kuberhealthy.yaml](https://raw.githubusercontent.com/Comcast/kuberhealthy/gh-pages/deploy/kuberhealthy.yaml) spec from this repository and apply it with `kubectl apply -f`.

-If you see an error about `no matches for monitoring.coreos.com/`, then you do not have Prometheus installed.
-Because this spec comes last in the yaml, you can safely ignore this error.
+### Prometheus Alerts

+A `ServiceMonitor` configuration is available at [deploy/servicemonitor.yaml](https://raw.githubusercontent.com/Comcast/kuberhealthy/gh-pages/deploy/servicemonitor.yaml).

 ## What is Kuberhealthy?